tischi/fiji-script-registrationUsingElastix/README.md

 - drag __fiji--elastix--interactive.py__ onto Fiji and [Run]
 - select a file in the __/examples/2d-affine__ folder
   - it should work with default settings
+  - the results will appear in an automatically created output folder named __/examples/2d-affine--fiji__

 ### learn more